gwhiteCL/draft-whimir-ippm-stamp-cos-ecn/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Update of the Simple Two-way Active Measurement Protocol (STAMP) Class-of-Service Optional Extension - ECN
+# Update of the Simple Two-way Active Measurement Protocol Class-of-Service Extension - ECN

 This is the working area for the individual Internet-Draft, "Update of the Simple Two-way Active Measurement Protocol Class-of-Service Extension - ECN".